IRT-Open-Source/scf/README.md

 named `requirement-0027-001.xml`.

-If there are certain assertions written that can be automatically processed (e.g. by a schematron schema), then each assertion file has the corresponding file name of the test file (with file suffix of the assertion format).
+If there are certain assertions written that can be automatically processed (e.g. by a Schematron schema), then each assertion file has the corresponding file name of the test file (with file suffix of the assertion format).

-A schematron file that tests the output of a module that gets the test file `requirement-0027-001.xml` as input would be named as `requirement-0027-001.sch`.
+A Schematron file that tests the output of a module that gets the test file `requirement-0027-001.xml` as input would be named as `requirement-0027-001.sch`.